Preservation & Renovation

 - Replace the roof on cottage building and renovate interior of the structure.

-- Address the preservation of the Laundry Building, Boiler Building and Smoke Stack.
+- Address the stabilization of the Smoke Stack.